 Improve the System

 To enable the transition to renewable electricity production and use, the broader electricity system also needs to evolve and upgrade.
 Flexible grids for transmission and effective energy storage make it possible to better balance electricity supply with demand.

 As we look forward, an electricity transformation is undeniably possible.
-Already, economics favor wind and sun over fossil fuels in many places.
-A shift away from coal-powered electricity is underway in the United States, the United Kingdom, and much of Europe, albeit not fast or widespread enough.
+Already, a shift away from coal-powered electricity is underway in the U.S., the United Kingdom, and much of Europe.
+The price is dropping, and economics favor wind and sun over fossil fuels in many places—further accelerating the transition.
 The speed of transformation is the issue at hand.
-We must curtail and supplant 19th and 20th-century forms of production more rapidly—including the large pipeline of proposed new coal plants—while ensuring that the future of clean electricity is equitable and empowering for all.
+We must start with renewable sources in places where electricity is just being installed.
+And we must curtail and supplant 19th- and 20th-century forms of production more rapidly—including the large pipeline of proposed new coal plants—while ensuring that the future of clean electricity is equitable and empowering for all.